aspose-barcode/Aspose.BarCode-Products/barcode/en/php-java/_index.md

                     QR Code Generation
                 </h2>
                 <p>
-                    API has the capability to create barcodes of multiple types, including DataMatrix, Aztec, Pdf417, multiple MacroPdf417 barcodes for large or multiple code text values.
+                    The API provides the capability to create barcodes of various 2D types, including Data Matrix, Aztec Code, and PDF417, which are suitable for large or complex input data to be encoded.
 The following code sample demonstrates how to generate QR codes.
                 </p>
                 {{< blocks/products/pf/agp/feature-section2 >}}
 <!-- BEGIN LCS -->